KfirHev/KfirDemoAutomation/README.md

 #### HTML Reports

-1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it.
+1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it./n

 2.The HTML report name represent the date & time of the run.

-3.The report include all the run data for each test case and their status 4.Upon failure the report will include the screenshot when it failed and the specific error logs
+3.The report include all the run data for each test case and their status

+4.Upon failure the report will include the screenshot when it failed and the specific error logs

 #### Jenkins Reports